 And the information in the Nudr_DataRepository service operation should be able to identify the NF type of the consumer and the service operation type or name, and to indicate the requested data information including the data set and data subset, and the resource/data identifier.
 All HTTP methods for the service operation shall include the information in the appropriate place of the HTTP message.

 If there is an illegal service operation or data access request initiated by a NF consumer, the service failure response should be returned through the Nudr interface with an explicit cause value.

+NOTE: For allowed service operations or data access requests initiated by an NF consumer it is not expected (unless explicitly specified otherwise) that the UDR performs any consumer-specific application logic to check whether a requested service operation should be rejected.

 * * * End Of Change * * * *